Crostomos/VRisingArenaBuilds/README.md

    - Move `VampireCommandFramework.dll` and `BuildArena.dll` to:
      `BepInEx/Plugins/`
    - Move `builds.json` to:
-     `BepInEx/config/ArenaBuildsMod/`
+     `BepInEx/config/ArenaBuilds/`
      > Note: The config folder may not exist until you've run the server at least once with BepInEx installed.

 ---

 ## 🐞 Known Issues

-- Weapon spell modifiers are not currently applied (only for Artifact).
-- The `.clear_build` command doesn't remove jewels.
+- The .clear_build command does not currently remove jewels.
+This is not a significant issue, as that functionality has not yet been implemented. 👀

 ---